SomveerKr/Daily-Journal/README.md

-# Daily Journal Blog V1
+# Daily Journal Blog V2
-It is a blogging app that I created during Angela Yu's "Web Development Bootcamp".
+It is a second version of journaling web app that I created during Angela Yu's "Web Development Bootcamp" which also allows saving journals to local MongoDB Database.

 ## Frameworks Used :-
 ✨ Express
 ✨ EJS
 ✨ Body Parser
 ✨ Lodash
+✨ Mongoose
+✨ MongoDB

 ## Daily Journal Preview
 #### Home Page